kylefmohr/pysky/README.md

 Out[7]: "It's The Weekend 😌"
 ```

+Most interaction with this library happens through just a few different methods:

+* Creating a BskyClient object
+* Calling BskyClient.get() and BskyClient.post()
+* There are a few other convenience methods wrapping get() and post():
+    * BskyClient.upload_blob()
+    * BskyClient.create_record()
+    * BskyClient.create_post()
+    * BskyClient.delete_record()
+    * BskyClient.delete_post()
+    * BskyClient.get_convo_logs()
+    * BskyClient.get_user_profile()

-This library is fairly minimalist and expects the user to refer to the [official API reference](https://docs.bsky.app/docs/category/http-reference) for endpoint and parameter names.
+This is not meant to be comprehensive, the user is expected to primarily call get/post or provide further wrappers around them.
+This library is intended to stay small and simple.
+Refer to the [official API reference](https://docs.bsky.app/docs/category/http-reference) for endpoints and parameters to provide.
 Parameter names will be passed through to the API, so the right form and capitalization must be provided.

 In addition to `endpoint` a `hostname` argument must be provided when the default value of `public.api.bsky.app` is not appropriate.

+There are three database tables that can be queried manually or with the Peewee model classes in `pysky.models`.

 ## POST Examples: